adegokeisrael/e23m23a23m23i23l/README.md

 ## Procedure

-HuggingFace's DistilBERT is used from their [transformers](https://github.com/huggingface/transformers) package.

-[Jay Allamar's tutorial](http://jalammar.github.io/a-visual-guide-to-using-bert-for-the-first-time/) is followed to encode the messages using DistilBERT.

-For memory efficiency reasons all messages are first stripped from punctuation and then english stopwords are removed.
-Then only the first 30 tokens are kept.

-As per [my analysis](https://www.kaggle.com/mrlucasfischer/bert-the-spam-detector-that-uses-just-10-words) of this dataset on kaggle it can be seen that most *ham* messages have around 10 words and *spam* messages around 29 words, without stopwords.
-This means that once stopwords are removed from the messages, keeping the first 30 tokens might mean some information loss but not to critical.
-(Acrually in [my analysis](https://www.kaggle.com/mrlucasfischer/bert-the-spam-detector-that-uses-just-10-words) it is demonstrated that encoding the messages using only the first 10 tokens after processing them is enough to have a good encoding capable of achieving 88.1 ROC-AUC with a baseline random forest.)

-## Acknowledgements

 Almeida, T.A., Gómez Hidalgo, J.M., Yamakami, A. Contributions to the Study of SMS Spam Filtering: New Collection and Results.
 Proceedings of the 2011 ACM Symposium on Document Engineering (DOCENG'11), Mountain View, CA, USA, 2011